gitple/ci/README.md

 - Environment variables
   - `CI_PORT`: listening port number.
   - `CI_SECRET`: the secret set at your webhook configuration in Github.
+- At the 1st run of ci.sh, npm modules are installed.
+- The log file, `ci.log` is created; Place `ci.logrotate` file into /etc/logrotate.d/ after fixing the log path in it.

 ```
 CI_PORT=51234 CI_SECRET={webhook secret} {path_to_ci_dir}/ci.sh